extracts/mac-scripting/README.md

 This repository contains an assortment of MIT-licensed AppleScript or JXA (JavaScript for Automation) scripts for various macOS applications.

+See below for a summary of the scripts contained in this repository, and how to use them.
 For further info about a certain script, please see the script's README file in the script's subdirectory.

+## List of scripts

+### Papers 3

+#### Papers to Bookends

+Exports all publications selected in your Papers 3 library to Bookends.
+The script will also transfer the publication's primary PDF (if there's any) and can also transfer the publication's rating, color label, flagged status, language, citekey, and "papers://..." link.

 ## FAQ